 My second goal is to diversify PPPL's research by leveraging the connection to Princeton University.
 We want to make PPPL a truly multi-purpose National Laboratory.
 The DOE and the University trustees have endorsed this goal and it has been incorporated into the June 2019 update to the University's strategic framework.
 Several specific initiatives are already underway.

 The laboratory, with help from campus faculty, has begun a large collaboration with the microelectronics industry to develop the science of the next generation of plasma-fabricated computer chips.
 Our expertise in plasma science, largely developed in fusion research, makes us uniquely qualified to advance the field.
 PPPL's plasma and engineering expertise will enable Princeton faculty in related areas to take their research to a larger scale-a scale that requires the engineering and project management that the laboratory can provide.

-Since plasmas are so common around the universe-from

-Steven Cowley \85, director of the Princeton Plasma Physics Laboratory the vast plasmas in galaxy clusters to the highly energetic plasmas swirling around black holes-it is not surprising that an astrophysicist founded PPPL.
+Since plasmas are so common universe-from around the the vast plasmas in galaxy clusters to the highly energetic plasmas swirling around black holes-it is not surprising that an astrophysicist founded PPPL.
 Over the past decade, PPPL has strengthened its connection to the Department of Astrophysical Sciences to address some of the most compelling problems in the universe.
 For example, the explosive release of magnetic energy (such as solar flares) in astrophysical plasmas will be studied in the Facility for Laboratory Reconnection Experiments, which has been transferred from campus to PPPL and will become a national user facility.